kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/crds/_index.md

           descriptorValue: counters
 ```

-Once an `RateLimitConfig` is created, it can be used to enforce rate limits on your `Virtual Services` (or on the
+Once an `RateLimitConfig` is created, it can be used to enforce rate limits on your `VirtualService`s (or on the
 lower-level `Proxy` resources).
 You can do that be referencing the resource at two different levels:

 - on **VirtualHosts** and